Skip to main content

 How to create proxies for Eddie AI:

 Why .MOV?
-Because MOV supports timecode.
+Because MOV supports start timecode.

 Let us know if you have any questions.